Raspberry Muffins

-Muffins are one of my favorite spur of the moment breakfast treats because they use everyday ingredients, come together quickly, don’t need to rest or rise, and are ready to enjoy in about 30 minutes.
-Easy peasy.
+Muffins are one of my favorite spur-of-the-moment morning bakes because they rely on everyday ingredients, come together quickly, don’t need to rest or rise, and are ready in about 30 minutes.
+This raspberry muffin recipe follows that same no-fuss formula, using a bit of baking soda and buttermilk for an ultra-soft texture and just the right lift.

 What you’ll need to make this raspberry muffins recipe